Zefinder/bao-fpmc/README.md

 make minicom CONFIG=bench-solo-legacy SELECTED_MAIN=execution-fpsched
 ```

-If you want to extract the python code from the log file, you can use the python script in `test-logs`, it will create a new folder if it doesn't exist and extract the code from all log files.
-If the python file already exists, it won't be replaced.
-Note that this folder with all the python files is in the `.gitignore`.
+If you want to extract the Python code from the log file, you can use the Python script in `test-logs`, it will create a new folder if it doesn't exist and extract the code from all log files.
+If the Python file already exists, it won't be replaced.
+Note that this folder with all the Python files is in the `.gitignore`.

+You can also use these logs (to make graphs for instance) in the `analysis` directory.
+The file `analysis_utils.py` contains a function to exctract all variables from a file and returns them in a `dict`. **Note** that if you use already present analysis files, the log files they use can be compressed in a `.tar.gz` file (e.g. `bench_2tasks_legacy-execution-2tasks-24-04-24-1.tar.gz`).
+You will have to uncompress them to analyse them and generate the grapĥs

 ## Side notes for running on true targets
 If you want to use a true target and not QEMU, you will probably have a SD card to boot.
 This SD card must be cleared, all partitions removed and formatted.
 If you use the `make` command, you will be asked if you want to do it before putting Bao on it (it's so kind!).
 However, Ubuntu will not automatically mount the newly created partitions, to manually mount it, here is the command `sudo mkdosfs -F32 [DEVICE_NAME]`.
 This can be used to erase all partitions again and restart from the very beginning.